 (3) The Minister is to give to the person who made the objection written notice of his or her decision and the reasons for it.

-74. Aggrieved person may appeal
+74. Aggrieved person may apply for a review

 (1) A person aggrieved by a reviewable decision may apply to the State Administrative Tribunal for a review of that decision if the person —